Information for Dependents and Families

 Resource Guides for Dependents

 In the Spouse Resource Guides you will find information on topics like what to bring (and what not to bring), the city of Raleigh, housing and utilities, and advice from other international spouses.
 Explore the content and the links on this page to learn more about the immigration process and visa requirements.
-The Office of International Services (OIS) is committed to helping dependents through our programs which include English Conversation Clubs, cooking classes, children playgroups and many volunteer opportunities which will help them get connected and get involved in the local community.
+The Office of International Services (OIS) is committed to helping dependents through our programs which include English Conversation Club, IMOM (International Moms and Mates), children playgroups and many volunteer opportunities which will help them get connected and get involved in the local community.
+F-2 and J-2 dependents are welcome and encouraged to participate in any OIS program.

 Visas for Dependents (J-2 and F-2)

-Most international students and scholars prefer their spouse and children to accompany them while in the U.S.
+Most international students and scholars prefer that their spouse and children accompany them while in the U.S.

 - Financial documentation (please refer to the request forms for more information)

-If a student or an exchange visitor would like their parents, siblings, friends or relatives to visit the United States temporarily, they may write a letter of invitation to aide them in obtaining a temporary visitor visa from the U.S. Consulate in their country – or they may use the visa waiver program if they are from a visa-waiver country.
+If a student or an exchange visitor would like their parents, siblings, friends, or relatives to visit the United States temporarily, they may write a letter of invitation to aide them in obtaining a temporary visitor visa from the U.S. Consulate in their country – or they may use the visa waiver program if they are from a visa-waiver country.
 OIS does not need to review or sign the invitation letter.
 However, this invitation letter should be notarized.
-OIS offers notary services, but you must call (919) 515-2961 or email firstname.lastname@example.org to schedule an appointment.
 Your local bank and/or Student Legal Services (by appointment only) offers notary services.
-Please do not sign the letter before your notary appointment and be sure to bring a photo id with you.
+Please do not sign the letter before your notary appointment and be sure to bring a photo ID with you.

-A model of an invitation letter can be found the Forms for International Students webpage.
+A model of an invitation letter can be found on the Forms for International Students webpage under “miscellaneous forms”.

 OIS Check-in for Dependents

 Students and scholars are encouraged to schedule a separate check-in appointment for their dependent (spouse).
-PLEASE NOTE: Dependent check-in is required for J-2 visa holders.
-During a spouse check-in the OIS staff reviews resources for dependents and provides a general introduction to life in the United States, and Raleigh more specifically.
-All spouses must bring their travel documents with them to the check-in: I-20 or DS-2019, passport, visa, and I-94 printout.
+Please note: Dependent check-in is required for J-2 visa holders.
+During a dependent check-in the OIS staff reviews resources for dependents and provides a general introduction to life in the United States, and Raleigh more specifically.
+All spouses must bring their immigration documents with them to the check-in: I-20 or DS-2019, passport, visa, and I-94 printout.
 J-2 visa holders must also provide proof of health insurance coverage (insurance card and benefits page).
 Click the button below to schedule an appointment.

 Employment Opportunities for Dependents

 The federal regulations do give dependents of a J-1 student or scholar (a J-2 spouse or minor child of working age – 16 to 20) the option to apply for an Employment Authorization Document (EAD).
 The J-2 dependent does not need a job offer first and may apply directly to the USCIS (no recommendation or authorization from OIS is necessary).
-We do offer a check list and sample request letter for you.
+We do offer a check list and sample request letter for you to download below.

 Health Insurance for Dependents